byCedric/custom-prebuild-example/README.md

 - `$ cd ./app` - Go to the app folder
 - `$ bundle install` - Install all gems
 - `$ yarn install` - Install all modules, including prebuild
-- `$ npx expo prebuild --platform macos --template ../template/custom-prebuild-template-1.0.0.tgz` - Use prebuild to generate the `./android` folder
+- `$ npx expo prebuild --platform macos --template ../template/custom-prebuild-template-1.0.0.tgz` - Use prebuild to generate the `./macos` folder
 - `$ npx pod-install macos` - Make sure the pods for `./macos` are installed
 - `$ npx react-native run-macos` - Run the project normally

 > **Note**
-> This not only generates the files from the template, it also runs the [`./app/plugins/macos/with-view-size.js`](./app/plugins/macos/with-view-size.js) plugin.
+> This not only generates the files from the template, it also runs the [`./app/plugins/macos/withWindowSize`](./app/plugins/macos/withWindowSize.js) plugin.
+> Try to customize this in [`./app/app.json`](./app/app.json) and let prebuild configure the native files for you.

+### Windows

+- `$ cd ./app` - Go to the app folder
+- `$ yarn install` - Install all modules, including prebuild
+- `$ npx expo prebuild --platform windows --template ../template/custom-prebuild-template-1.0.0.tgz` - Use prebuild to generate the `./windows` folder
+- `$ npx react-native run-windows` - Run the project normally

+> **Note**
+> This not only generates the files from the template, it also changes settings in `windows/NuGet.Config` and `windows/ExperimentalFeatures.props`.
-> Try to customize these window dimensions in [`./app/app.json`](./app/app.json) and let prebuild configure the native files for you.
+> Try to customize this in [`./app/app.json`](./app/app.json) and let prebuild configure the native files for you.

 ### Android

 - `$ cd ./app` - Go to the app folder
-- `$ bundle install` - Install all gems
 - `$ yarn install` - Install all modules, including prebuild
 - `$ npx expo prebuild --platform android --template ../template/custom-prebuild-template-1.0.0.tgz` - Use prebuild to generate the `./android` folder
 - `$ npx react-native run-android` - Run the project normally